 - Perceive the impact of their professional decisions on society.

-Students in the Electrical and Computer Engineering programs will demonstrate an ability to:
+At the time of graduation, students in the Electrical and Computer Engineering Program are expected to have developed and demonstrated an ability to:

-- Appreciate the impact of engineering solutions in a global, economic, environmental, and societal context.
+- Recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts

 Careers for this Major: